 Risks can be identified at any time throughout the project.
-When logging risk and issues, a risk & impact description, risk owner, risk rating, and state will be required at first.
+When logging risk and issues, a risk & impact description, risk owner, risk rating, and state will be required first.
 The risk state remains "New" until the team has developed a mitigation strategy, at which time the state will be adjusted accordingly (e.g., Mitigate, Watch, Close).
 The mitigation strategy will be developed by the risk owner (and supporting team, where applicable) and work with the project manager to establish follow up date(s).
 Risk review will be part of a monthly risk/issue meeting, with focus only on those items that are delinquent or in an elevated risk rating status of High and above (risk rating score of 15+).

-The Project will establish a risk and issue log using a tool that is shared with project members (e.g., VSTS).
+A risk develops into an Issue when it starts impacting Schedule, Scope, Cost, Quality, or Stakeholder of Project and needs to be addressed as soon as possible, per the Issue Management Section below.
+The Project Managers established a risk and issue log using a tool that is shared with project members (e.g., Azure Dev Ops, ADO).
 The QA partner will be able to review recorded risks, mitigations, progress, and related team actions.
 Risks and issues will be described, analyzed, and validated as noted above.
 Below are a few key definitions for the risk log: